Childhood Apraxia of Speech

 How is childhood apraxia of speech diagnosed?

 A child’s parents and the SLP may need to observe a child’s speech over a long period of time.
 Your child may also need language testing.
 For example, the SLP may ask your child to repeat a word several times.
-Or, your child might need to repeat a list of words of increasing length.
+Or your child might need to repeat a list of words of increasing length.
 No medical test can be used to diagnose childhood apraxia of speech.

 How is childhood apraxia of speech treated?

 Speech language therapy is the main treatment for apraxia of speech.
 SLPs often use a variety of methods to treat it.
-Your child’s SLP might try methods such as:
+Your child’s SLP might try methods, such as:

 - Articulation or phonological therapy

-- Adapted cueing technique
+- Adapted cueing method